neil-unomaha/CIF_CYBR_8950/Milestone 2.md

 #### Command Prompt

-To do this we need to `bash` into our running container.
-We can do that with the following:
+For this option, `bash` needs to be running in the docker container.
+This can be accomplished with the following command:

 `sudo docker exec -it verbose-robot /bin/bash`

-* Now that you are at a command prompt inside the container, [as indicated here](https://github.com/csirtgadgets/verbose-robot/wiki/Where-do-I-start) install the CIF client via:  `pip install 'cifsdk>=4.0.0a0'`
+* Now in a command prompt window within the container, [as indicated here](https://github.com/csirtgadgets/verbose-robot/wiki/Where-do-I-start), install the CIF client via:  `pip install 'cifsdk>=4.0.0a0'`

-Now that we are inside the container, we can execute the `cif` command with various options to query the CIF database.
+Within the container at this point, the `cif` command can be executed with various options to query the CIF database.
 Here are some example commands:

 `cif --itype ipv4 --tags scanner`
 `cif --itype url --tags phishing`